 - a woman contacting you to explain she is the scammer’s wife and wants to escape him but needs money to do so.

-These are only a few of the follow up angles scammers may use try to get more money from you.
+These are only a few of the follow up approaches scammers may use try to get more money from you.
 New approaches could be quite different from the original scam and could come quickly or some time later.
-Scammers may have passed your details to other scammers with entirely different methods and the new angle may seem totally unrelated to the original scam.
+Scammers may have passed your details to other scammers who use entirely different methods and the new approach may seem totally unrelated to the original scam.